GetStream/stream-video-swift/docusaurus-old/docs/iOS/guides/quickstart/audio-room.md

 Now, you can finally tackle the `AudioRoomsView`.
 Create a new SwiftUI view and give it the name `AudioRoomsView`.
 It will have a `NavigationView` at the root with a `ScrollView` that contains the `AudioRoomCell` views that are constructed from the `audioRooms` of the `AudioRoomsViewModel`.

-You'll attach a `.sheet` that will open up once the optional `selectedAudioRoom` of the `AudioRoomsViewModel` is set which is done on tap of an `AudioRoomCell` element, which is wrapped in a button.
-And finally we will add a toolbar button that shows a `.sheet` to display the UI to create an audio room.
+You'll attach a `.sheet` that will open once the optional `selectedAudioRoom` of the `AudioRoomsViewModel` is set on tap of an `AudioRoomCell` element wrapped in a button.
+And finally, we will add a toolbar button that shows a `.sheet` to display the UI to create an audio room.

 Here is the code for the component: